TPC Recap

 Julius Shulman Bio

 Julius Shulman (1910-2009) was a pivotal American architectural photographer whose work was instrumental in shaping and promoting modernist architecture during the mid-20th century.
-In Southern California, he captured the sleek lines, open spaces, and innovative designs of modernist buildings, emphasizing the harmony between these structures and their natural surroundings.
+In Southern California, he captured the sleek lines, open spaces, and innovative designs of modernist buildings, emphasising the harmony between these structures and their natural surroundings.
 Shulman's iconic images played a significant role in defining this architectural style and its cultural impact.

 Intro to Shulman